-Management of Royal Pavilion & Museums will soon transfer from Brighton & Hove City Council to a new charity: the Royal Pavilion & Museums Trust.
+On 1 October 2020 management of Royal Pavilion & Museums will transfer from Brighton & Hove City Council to a new charity: the Royal Pavilion & Museums Trust.

 Below we explain why these services are moving what advantages this will bring.
 For information about the personal data we are transferring, and your rights over any data we may hold about you, see our Trust and Privacy page.